cloudflare/cloudflare-docs/products/spectrum/src/content/analytics.md

 # Analytics

-Cloudflare measures the following metrics for every connection:
+Cloudflare measures the following metrics for every connection :

 <TableWrap>